massenz/nervi/README.rst

 Simple Flask server accepts a binary upload and saves it with the UUID provided in the URL; provides the ability to add metadata to the upload.

-A full description of the mechanics of deploying this app to AWS Beanstalk is in `this blog entry`_
+A full description of the mechanics of deploying this app to AWS Elasticbean is in `this blog entry`_

 .. _this blog entry: http://codetrips.com/2014/06/23/deploying-a-flask-app-to-aws-beanstalk/